chirag-ag2/speedtest_gui/README.md

-# Tkinter Based Application to check Your Net Speeed
+# Tkinter Based Application to check Your Net Speed

 ## About